-Trump appears to confirm report he authorised CIA operations in Venezuela
+Trump authorises CIA operations in Venezuela, says mulling land attack

 “Many countries have done it, but not like Venezuela.
 They were down and dirty,” Trump said.

-If accurate, the Times report would be the latest indication that Trump has been signing secret proclamations to lay the groundwork for lethal action overseas.
+The authorisation of CIA operations inside Venezuela is the latest indication that Trump has been signing secret proclamations to lay the groundwork for lethal action overseas, despite insisting in public that he seeks peace globally.

 In August, for instance, anonymous sources told the US media that Trump had also signed an order allowing the US military to take action against drug-trafficking cartels and other Latin American criminal networks.